remne/p1ib/README.md

 - Ningbo Sanxing S34U18 (Vattenfall, https://we.vattenfalleldistribution.se/globalassets/matarbyte/vattenfall-eldistribution-oversikt-elmatare-vers.-1.0.pdf )
 - Itron A100/A300 (Borås elnät, https://boraselnat.se/elnat/elmatarbyte-2020-2021/sa-har-fungerar-din-nya-elmatare/)

-Other meters that I dont have so much information about:
-- Kamstrup Omnipower - M-BUS/RJ45?

 ## First time usage

-1. Connect your p1ib with the RJ12 cable.
+1. Connect your p1ib with the RJ12 cable into the P1 port of your AMS.
 A blue LED light will pulse a couple of times to indicate that it is booting.
-If no blue LED is blinking, then your HAN/P1 port is probably not activated.
+If no blue LED is blinking, then your HAN/P1 port is not activated.
 See "Powermeter prerequisite" for instructions.
 There is no need to connect a USB cable to the p1ib.
-It is powered via the
+It is powered via the P1/HAN interface.
-P1/HAN interface.

 2. P1ib enters AP mode (named "p1ib") when no SSID is configured, or connection cannot be established to the configured SSID.